rfns/forgery/README.md

 ### _What if my application uses a token-based approach?_

-You can simulate authenticated request by providing an `Authorization` header inside the `headers` object. e.g.:
+You can simulate authenticated request by providing an `Authorization` header inside the `headers` object.

 ### _I want to try sending a file, but I have no idea from where to begin!_